 If you talk to a St. Louis divorce attorney or anyone who has been in a divorce, they will tell you how complicated separation can become.
 Just going through assets, negotiating on them, and deciding who gets what is very arduous and complex.
 When children are involved, the stakes are raised even further.
-The best case scenario in a divorce is that both parents are mature and empathetic, leading them to negotiating a fair custody agreement.
+The best-case scenario in a divorce is that both parents are mature and empathetic, leading them to negotiate a fair custody agreement.
 Unfortunately, this is often not the case.

 If you are involved in a divorce, whether you have children or not, you should consult with a lawyer.
 Regardless, educating yourself on the specifics of custody is a smart idea.

 Physical custody refers to where the child usually lives.
 The negotiations that take place in this domain center around which parent or parents will house the child, and how often they will.
 There are two reasons why this is so important.
 First, you might want your child to live with you at least part-time so you can preserve and grow your relationship.
 This will be much harder if you see each other during visits and outings only.
 The second reason is that you want to be protected if your ex-spouse decides to move.
 If you have partial physical custody, you should be able to keep your child in town.